 Because it is not a lobbying firm, it is not required to disclose its specific services and the clients that retain them.
 However, the left-leaning Project on Government Oversight (POGO) calls the firm’s work “lobbying by remote control” that “simply circumvents the legalities,” citing a WestExec source who was quoted as saying “’We’ll tell you who to talk to’ and what to tell them.”

-As of late 2020, Tony Blinken and Michele Flournoy both work as managing partners at WestExec Advisors.
+As of November 2020, both Blinken and Flournoy were working as managing partners of the firm.
 Before serving as Deputy Secretary of State in the Obama administration, Blinken was National Security Advisor to then-Vice President Joe Biden.
 Flournoy previously served as Under Secretary of Defense for Policy, and co-founded the Center for a New American Security.

 Both Blinken and Flournoy also work for Pine Island Capital Partners, a Washington, D.C.-based investment fund.
 Like WestExec, the fund promotes its “deeply-connected” partners, all of whom are former high-level government and military officials.